 The memory window functions only in debug

 mode and displays the register map of the current target.
-By default register values are displayed in black but if some have changed since the last stop their background becomes cyan.
-If a value was changed by user its background becomes green.
-To edit the value of a register click on it, enter a new value and press Enter or click anywhere.
+By default, register values are displayed in black, but if some have changed since the last stop their backgrounds become cyan.
+If a value was changed by the user its background becomes green.
+To edit the value of a register click on it, enter a new value, and press Enter or click anywhere.
 To add a watch to a register use the right click menu.
 A set watchpoint is indicated by a small red dot in the left top corner of a register value.
-Registers unimplemented for the current target have gray background. |
+Registers unimplemented for the current target have gray backgrounds. |

 ![]() |